KartikKannapur/kartikkannapur.github.io/mooc.md

 - A First Course in Probability by Sheldon Ross - Page 73 of 545 - Chapter 3
 - Programming Hive - 137 of 350

-- [The Data Scientist’s Toolbox](https://www.coursera.org/learn/data-scientists-tools) by Johns Hopkins University - Week 2 - Introduction to Git and Github
+- [The Data Scientist’s Toolbox](https://www.coursera.org/learn/data-scientists-tools) by Johns Hopkins University - Week 3 - Yet to begin